 Brew Control Ability: 4.5/5

 Let’s cover that half-point deduction right now: the Chemex uses proprietary, double-bonded paper filters which are thicker than any others we’ve tried (and we’ve tried a lot of filters).
-On the one hand, thicker filters slow the drawdown, which helps extract tons of flavor when you brew coffee.
+On the one hand, thicker filters slow the drawdown, which helps extract tons of flavour when you brew coffee.
 They also filter out some of the polyphenols, the components of brewed coffee responsible for bitterness.
-These Chemex filters contribute to the deep, rich coffee flavor the Chemex is known for.
+These Chemex filters contribute to the deep, rich coffee flavour the Chemex is known for.

 So why do we dock this beauty half a point?
-The Chemex brewing process isn’t designed to produce the same scintillating, bright flavors that you can get with a Hario V60.
-If third-wave African and Central American light roasts are your thing, the Chemex will probably not give you all the pyrotechnically bright fruit flavors that you crave.
+The Chemex brewing process isn’t designed to produce the same scintillating, bright flavours that you can get with a Hario V60.
+If third-wave African and Central American light roasts are your thing, the Chemex will probably not give you all the pyrotechnically bright fruit flavours that you crave.
 Remember, the Chemex was designed 25 years before the start of second-wave coffee in 1966; the third wave wasn’t even on the horizon (4).

 What can you do to control the way your coffee tastes?
 As with any coffee maker, ratio and grind size still give you a ton of control over what comes out in your cup.
-As a basic Chemex coffee review, you can make good coffee at any coffee-water proportion fairly close to the SCAA’s “golden ratio” of 55 grams/liter; the slow drawdown and large central opening work to your advantage, with good (and normally fairly high) extraction levels no matter what ratio you prefer.
+As a basic Chemex coffee review, you can make good coffee at any coffee-water proportion fairly close to the SCAA’s “golden ratio” of 55 grams/litre; the slow drawdown and large central opening work to your advantage, with good (and normally fairly high) extraction levels no matter what ratio you prefer.

 But the most important way to tweak the brewing process is grind size.
 Chemex recommends a medium-coarse grind for brewing coffee.
-We find that 37% of the way to the coarser side of center on our Capresso is a good solution for, say, a natural-processed Ethiopian Yirgacheffe: it still yields that heady, intoxicating blueberry aroma in the cup, but it doesn’t taste (as a friend once said) like somebody dissolved a blueberry Pop-Tart in the coffeepot.
+We find that 37% of the way to the coarser side of centre on our Capresso is a good solution for, say, a natural-processed Ethiopian Yirgacheffe: it still yields that heady, intoxicating blueberry aroma in the cup, but it doesn’t taste (as a friend once said) like somebody dissolved a blueberry Pop-Tart in the coffeepot.

 The flip side?
 If you like dark-roast coffee, the Chemex will take you to a whole ‘nother level.
-That thick paper removes much of the bitterness associated with something like an Italian roast, and what it does to a mushroomy, umami-rich Sumatran French roast is little short of magic.
+That thick paper removes much of the bitterness associated with something like an Italian roast, and what it does to a mushroomy, umami-rich Sumatran French roast is a little short of magic.

 If the Sith had an official coffee, it would be French roast in the Chemex. #darkside

-On a cold, rainy morning, I like to brew a pot of dark-roast coffee with the grind dialed to medium-fine.
-The finer grind use not only extracts more flavor from the coffee during the longer brewing process, but it also fills the pointed part of the filter cone with grinds, which slows the drawdown even more.
+On a cold, rainy morning, I like to brew a pot of dark-roast coffee with the grind dialled to medium-fine.
+The finer grind use not only extracts more flavour from the coffee during the longer brewing process, but it also fills the pointed part of the filter cone with grinds, which slows the drawdown even more.
 The result is something almost as rich and full-bodied as you’d get from a French press or Moka pot, but with the crystal-clear character of pour over.

 One final note on brew control: many people make cold brew coffee and filter it through a Chemex once it’s steeped overnight in a Mason jar.
 We made cold brew this way over the summer, and the coffee was every bit as smooth and rich as expected, resulting in a cold-brew concentrate that was delicious once diluted to drinking strength (about 2:1 for our specific cold-brew batch).
 Just be sure to rinse your Chemex filter before you pour the concentrate through it.
 (Interested in cold brew?
 Read our guide and recipes here.)